 Living in NYC comes with its own challenges.
 First, you have to find an apartment and then turn it into a home you love.
 The design pros at Homepolish, an NYC-based home and office interior design company that provides design services by the hour, show us how they made over their own NYC apartments.
 The best part?
-You can book a Homepolish designer to create your own dream space, too.
+You can book a free consultation with a Homepolish designer to create your own dream space, too.

 Space Challenge: The overall space challenge for the bedroom was melding two peoples’ distinct styles into one cohesive, functional and relaxing space.

 Apartment Search Journey: “I was hoping to leave my less-than-stellar landlord in Crown Heights (read: slumlord) and my cousin stopped by to help me with some basic repairs.
 He casually mentioned that they just had a big one-bedroom open up in their building in East New York.
 Big?
 One bedroom?
 Four minutes from the train?
 Next to the park?
 I jumped at the chance!”

 Emily’s Bedroom BEFORE:

 Upon moving into her new home, Emily was immediately energized by the room’s potential and size (15 feet by 12 feet).
 “The light from the windows, the ceilings and just the sheer amount of space were enough to make me sign the lease right there,” she says.
 First order of business?
 Updating the room’s lighting.
 “There is really nothing like the horrible, bland spectrum of rental light options.”
 The bedroom’s “boob” light made this apartment rental no exception.
 A solution, however, was not hard to come by; a new chandelier from Lamps Plus, $100 and one hour for installation and the room was not only brighter, but “elevated.”